 Borrowing a car from a friend or family member

-If you are using a borrowed car for an extended period, you may need to be listed as a driver on the auto policy.
+If you borrow someone else’s car for an extended period, you may need to be listed as a driver on the owner’s auto policy.
 Additionally, the vehicle’s garaging address may need to be updated to your address so that the policy can be rated correctly.
 Regularly using a borrowed car — the definition of which will vary by company — and failing to notify the insurance company could result in a claim being denied for misrepresentation, so it is important to be transparent about the situation.

 Perhaps your parents or grandparents just purchased a new car and have agreed to give you their old vehicle as a gift.
 They may offer to keep the vehicle insured, but is that the correct way to handle the situation?

-However, if you are 18 years old, or live at a different location, you will likely need to get your own auto insurance policy.
+However, if you are a legal adult or live in a different location, you will likely need to get your own auto insurance policy.
 Insurance companies know that vehicle registration and insurance changes do not happen overnight, so leaving the vehicle insured on the prior owner’s policy for a few weeks might be acceptable.
 However, you should do your best to get an insurance policy on the vehicle in your name as soon as possible and then register and title the vehicle to you.